SvenLigensa/building-change-detection/README.md

 # Building-Change Detection
-This is the repository accompanying the thesis *"Understanding Building-Change Detection"* which I wrote as part of the seminar *Advanced Topics in Machine Learning* (ST 2024).
+This is the repository accompanying the thesis *"Understanding Building-Change Detection"* which I wrote as part of the seminar **Advanced Topics in Machine Learning** (ST 2024).

-In the theoretical part, some models for Change Detection (CD) introduced in the last years were presented and in the empirical part, they were benchmarked and their performance analyzed.
+In the theoretical part of the thesis, some models for Building Change Detection (Building CD) introduced in the last years were presented and in the empirical part, they were benchmarked and their performance analyzed.
 ## Getting Started
 This repository is based on the [open-cd](https://github.com/likyoo/open-cd "open-cd") toolbox.
 To obtain a working installation, I performed the following steps:
 ```bash